realpython/web-dev-for-data-scientists/lessons/04-retrieval.md

 By the end of this lesson, you should be able to:

 1. Make an AJAX request from the server to grab data from an external API
+1. Use a scheduler to continuously pull data from external sources

 ## Welcome